Understand the Principles of Good Design

 Before proceeding further down the design road, let’s define some basic terms: app and design.
-An Analytics app is a collection of assets that together serve a business purpose.
-For example, the purpose of the Salesforce Sales Analytics app is to give everyone on the sales team a fast, intuitive way to get insights about Sales Cloud data.
+A Tableau CRM app is a collection of assets that together serve a business purpose.
+For example, the purpose of the Tableau CRM Sales Analytics app is to give everyone on the sales team a fast, intuitive way to get insights about Sales Cloud data.

 Developing an app follows this basic process:

-- Load data into datasets and format/transform it so it works in Analytics.
+- Load data into datasets and format/transform it so it works in Tableau CRM.

 - Create explorations from the datasets—lenses that let you visualize data metrics for analysis and action.

 - Save sets of explorations into dashboards that show a clear path through your data.

 - Save assets into an app where together they tell a complete, coherent story.

 You can also learn more about app development from the links in the Resources section.

 What do we mean by design?
 Each stage of the development process requires you to apply design decisions: what data to include, how to arrange it, what dimensions and measures to use in explorations, and so on.
 In this module, we talk about app design, that is, the decisions you make as you determine who your users are, what they need, and how to present an app’s contents to them.
 By necessity, this is pretty thought-intensive, because it’s mostly about the decision-making process you follow before you start to build an app.
 We also give you a few examples of applying design decisions.

 One more thing: An app is defined as a set of assets that serve a purpose, which can take multiple dashboards or just one.
 The app you’re going to work with consists of just a single dashboard.
 We can decide over time that The Motivator needs additional dashboards.
 But we’re going to focus on just the one in this module.